Lazy Sourdough Loaf

 4

 Preheat your oven to as hot as it can get for at least an hour.
+My oven goes to 275°C which is the temperature I use in the first cooking time.
 You need to preheat the Dutch oven at the same time.
 Tip your dough out onto a piece of baking paper.
 Score as you wish.

 5